camilledamore/Pay-vs-Performance-in-NBA/README.md

 (Note: this analysis only takes into account points scored.
 There are other metrics of performance (i.e. shots blocked, etc.) that were not accounted for in this analysis).

-Thus, there is a positive correlation between this points scored per min metric and salary.
+### Thus, there is a positive correlation between this points scored per minute performance metric and salary!

 However, futher analysis, (i.e. performance metric by position) is needed to make any conclusive statements about the causation of the increase in top player salaries.